bigeasy/stencil/diary.md

 The XML nausea is minimal.
 Just close your tags and match them, that's all there it too it.
 I swear.

+## Conditional Templates

+This would simply be adding a "when" to the `each` or `with` directive, or maybe having a `when` directive, explicitly.